-SP-4 Consist with MMRP, as modified in the EIR addendum (Resolution No. 2013-22), the applicant shall implement Mitigation Measure GCC-1 to incorporate into the design and construction of the project: resource-efficient construction and building materials, energy efficiency measures, water conservation and efficiency measures, alternative transportation measures.
-[MMRP GCC-1, as amended by Resolution No. 2013-22]
+SP-4 Consist with MMRP, as modified in the EIR addendum (Resolution No. 2013-22), the applicant shall implement Mitigation Measure GCC-1 to incorporate into the design and construction of the project: resource-efficient construction and building materials, energy efficiency measures, on-site renewable energy, water conservation and efficiency measures, alternative transportation measures.
+[MMRP GCC-1, as amended by